-As with any emergency, children are often disproportionately impacted, especially by the secondary effects.
+As with any emergency, children are often disproportionately affected, especially by the secondary effects.

-Our response is helping children impacted by COVID-19 through:
+Our response is helping children affected by COVID-19 through:

 - child protection

-Millions of vulnerable people living in poorer countries are less prepared for an epidemic outbreak which can and in many cases is leading to interruptions in the ability to work, decreasing available resources and higher costs of goods.
+Millions of vulnerable people living in poorer countries are less prepared for an epidemic outbreak which can lead to interruptions in their ability to work, decreasing available resources, and higher costs of goods.
 We are concerned that these countries will likely witness increased levels of food insecurity and consequently higher levels of malnutrition.

 As a result, our teams are supporting the most vulnerable children and their families with nutritional support using market-based approaches to support local economies.
-These approaches include the provision of cash & vouchers, food distribution and care packs (locally purchased) for people in order to help families provide for their basic food needs.
+These approaches include the provision of cash and vouchers, food distribution, and care packs (locally purchased) to help families to provide for their basic food needs.

 One of the major consequences of the COVID-19 pandemic has been the closure of schools across the globe.
 As access to holistic child development and quality learning opportunities decline, children are put at risk.
 This is particularly true in urban slums and informal settlements, where access to school may also mean access to food through school feeding programmes.

-Our staff are adapting existing reporting and referral mechanisms for child protection and equip frontline workers to respond to children affected by violence and ensuring alternative care for children deprived of parental care through digital technologies.
+Our staff are adapting existing reporting and referral mechanisms for child protection, equipping frontline workers to respond to children affected by violence, and ensuring alternative care for children deprived of parental care through digital technologies.

 Amid closure of schools due to COVID-19, World Vision and the World Food Programme (WFP) have distributed 149.079 metric tons of take-home food ration...